 Caught in the act of the infringement, we were driven to the camp office by the guards, where we were ordered prior restraint.
 The interpreter in charge of deleting the camera files stubbornly kept turning the playback wheel clockwise, and then counter, so we made him happy by telling him that he had formatted the whole card, thus deleting all of the images.
-He handed it back to us, remarkably requesting what I would do with the deleted files, whereby I took the oath not to divulge them to the media, deep in my earth reserving reporter’s privileges.
+He handed it back to us, remarkably requesting what we would do with the deleted files, whereby I took the oath not to divulge them to the media, deep in my earth reserving reporter’s privileges.

 A FSA incarnation finally showed up, in the figure of commander Abu Ammar, his nome de guerre, all he agreed to give.
 We met him in the Antakya souk, calling out for a translator who would help us buying a pillow, we could have used to sleep on the backseat of the smugglers’ car, which would have trafficked us into the Syrian night.
 The merchant would stubbornly respond to our metaphorical gestures by showing us the hotel, when Abu engaged in conversation.
 Abu is a Syrian expat to Atlanta, Georgia, back to the origins to help his brothers in arms with the bottom up revolution in Idlib, a throwback to Misrata 2011, where Libyan expats to London would come back to help their fellow citizens, by throwing rpg from the Dafnyia frontline into Ghaddafi held Zlitan.

 Abu Ammar procured us a lift to Bereniaz, the last Turkish village before a smugglers’ crossing.
 We spent the night at the house of Abu Fahed, a connection of Abu Ammar’s.
 Before going to bed, his wife dissolved friendly coagulant bacteria into the milk vat, from which she will strain out our breakfast cheese.